-Various conditions have to be considered during welding rod selection; the welding rod has to match the mechanical properties and chemical composition of the base metal, joint geometry, welding position, cost, and operational condition are also taken into consideration during the selection process.
+Various parameters have to be considered during welding rod selection; the welding rod has to match the mechanical properties and chemical composition of the base metal, joint geometry, welding position, cost, and operational condition are also taken into consideration during the selection process.
 Although thousands of shielded metal arc welding (SMAW) electrodes exist, E6010, E6011, E6012, E6013, E7018, and E7024 are the most common electrodes in use.

-Welding Rod Classifications Explained
+Stick Welding Rod Classifications Explained

 AWS Standards classify carbon steel electrodes and low-alloy steel electrodes for shielded metal arc welding as follow: